googleinterns/typescript-flag-upgrade/README.md

 ### User Flow

-This tool was designed to be used iteratively as a way to semi-automatically fix and speed up the upgrading process for engineers.
-After each run, the tool fixes as many errors as possible automatically.
+This tool was designed to be used iteratively as a way to semi-automatically fix and speed up the upgrading process for engineers:

+1. The engineer ensures that the TypeScript project is fully compiling with the flags set to false.
+2. The engineer runs the tool on the TypeScript project.
+During the run, the tool fixes as many errors as possible automatically.
 For errors that the tool is unable to fix automatically (see Supported Flags and Fixes), the tool logs a message to the engineer detailing the location of the error, as well as the relative priority of the error (based on how many other errors are associated with this location).
+3. The engineer reads through the log to determine the highest priority errors and fixes to make.
-After fixing the highest priority errors, the engineer can re-run this tool, which will then propogate this fix other errors associated with the high-priority fixes that the engineer just made.
-This process can be repeated as a way to iteratively upgrade larger TypeScript codebases.
+4. After fixing the highest priority errors, the engineer can re-run this tool, which will then propogate this fix other errors associated with the high-priority fixes that the engineer just made.
+5. This process can be repeated as a way to iteratively upgrade larger TypeScript codebases.

 ## Developer and Maintenance Guide